isc-projects/kea/doc/sphinx/arm/hooks-ddns-tuning.rst

 .. note::

-    In order for the SKIP_DDNS class to have an effect, the DDNS-tuning hook library must be loaded.
+    The ``ddns-tuning` hook library must be loaded for the "SKIP_DDNS" class to have an effect.